-For best results, you should have a social media calendar detailing all you want to post to each social media channel and the ideal times to post to the social channel for the day, week, month, or even the whole year!
+For best results, you should have a social media strategy template and a social media calendar detailing all you want to post to each social media channel and the ideal times to post to the social channel for the day, week, month, or even the whole year!

 The more detailed your social media calendar is, the better.
-It will help you identify your ideal social media follower, the right social media platform to use and what quality content to invest in.
+It will help you identify your ideal social media follower, the right social media platform, and what quality content to invest in.

 No one on social media is interested in whatever crap you are selling.
 Instead, you have to use your social media presence to show interest in your ideal customer and how you can help meet their needs.